haojiwu/flickr-to-google-photos/README.md

    }
    ```
 ### Get Google credential
-1. Open browser to visit `https://localhost:8443/google/auth`.
+1. Open browser to visit `<API endpoint>/google/auth`.
 2. Browser will be redirected to Google authorization page.
 There may be a warning like `This app isn't verified`.
 Ignore it by clicking `Advanced` and `Go to` your app.
-3. After you allow authorization with permissions, the browser will be redirected back to `https://localhost:8443/google/auth/complete` and return `GoogleCredential` which contains `accessToken` and `refreshToken`.
+3. After you allow authorization with permissions, the browser will be redirected back to `<API endpoint>/google/auth/complete` and return `GoogleCredential` which contains `accessToken` and `refreshToken`.
 We only need `refreshToken`.
    ```
    {
        "accessToken": "ya12.a3AfH4SMCPonW5F6VHAH7L_oGsb0NwTgDCQQElPrG-8H90flJatx1RELxHPf12ydBKSwi-WH34mHh56jJFU7z89bayrvogNX-Z0PEdmM1gLMQWGfLW23yqbCStvsYp4gcJ5n6cox_nVc7rfGan8SfRiSwtqhg9Kik0Szo",